All Episodes

 I have been saying there's a couple of things happening.

-You have irresponsible, high-taxed, heavily regulated states, like New York, like New Jersey, like Michigan, Illinois, California, all these states that now are going to be looking to the federal government to bail them out of all of their waste, fraud, abuse, economic malfeasance of taxpayer dollars, wasted taxpayer dollars in terms of bailouts.
+You have irresponsible, high-taxed, heavily regulated states like New York, like New Jersey, like Michigan, Illinois, California, all these states that now are going to be looking to the federal government to bail them out of all of their waste, fraud, abuse, economic malfeasance of taxpayer dollars, wasted taxpayer dollars in terms of bailouts.

-Red states should not do that.
+Red state should not do that.

 In New York City, they're now offering curbside delivery of methadone to addicts, if you happen to be one.

-The New York governor has now deleted his March 25th executive order forcing nursing homes to admit receiving uh recovering coronavirus patients.
+The New York governor has now deleted his March 25th executive order forcing nursing homes to admit receiving recovering coronavirus patients.

 It's like it never happened.